stackitcloud/stackit-cli/docs/stackit_beta_public-ip_associate.md

 ## stackit beta public-ip associate

-Associates a public IP with a network interface or a virtual IP
+Associates a Public IP with a network interface or a virtual IP

 ### Synopsis

-Associates a public IP with a network interface or a virtual IP.
+Associates a Public IP with a network interface or a virtual IP.

 ```
 stackit beta public-ip associate [flags]